rodrigocrespo91/getcleandata_project/README.md

 # Getting and Cleaning Data Course Project
 This repo contains my solution to the Getting and Cleaning Data Course Project.
 Execute "run_analysis.R".
-The unzipped data needs to be on the same folder as the R file. (/UCI HAR Dataset...)
+The unzipped data needs to be on the same folder as the R file. (/UCI HAR Dataset...).
+IT DOES NOT DOWNLOAD THE DATA, YOU HAVE TO MANUALLY DO IT.

 # Analysis Description
-The .R code has two functions: means(arg)--> in "arg" you specify the path for the file and the function calcs the mean of each measure (total_acc(x,y,z), body_acc(x,y,z), body_gyro(x,y,z)) for the "train2 and "test" datasets. sdvs(arg)--> in "arg" you specify the path for the file and the function calcs the sdv of each measure total_acc(x,y,z), body_acc(x,y,z), body_gyro(x,y,z)) for the "train2 and "test" datasets.
+The .R code has two functions: means(arg)--> in "arg" you specify the path for the file and the function calcs the mean of each measure (total_acc(x,y,z), body_acc(x,y,z), body_gyro(x,y,z)) for the "train" and "test" datasets.

+sdvs(arg)--> in "arg" you specify the path for the file and the function calcs the sdv of each measure total_acc(x,y,z), body_acc(x,y,z), body_gyro(x,y,z)) for the "train" and "test" datasets.

 The analysis also reads info of each subject and each activity for the "train" and "test" datasets.